 Be the first to comment

-Q. Was THIS BOOK IS SPINELESS the first picture book manuscript you ever wrote?
+Q. Was HER FEARLESS RUN the first picture book manuscript you ever wrote?
 If not, what was the first picture book you wrote and what happened to it?

 Q. How did you pick the title of your book?